Janice Merrill-Oldham

-Janice Elaine Merrill-Oldham (May 10, 1947 – October 5, 2011) was an American librarian and conservator who was a preeminent figure in the field of library binding and conservation.
+Janice Elaine Merrill-Oldham (May 10, 1947 – October 5, 2011) was an American preservation librarian who was a preeminent figure in the field of library binding and conservation.
 She served as Malloy-Rabinowitz Preservation Librarian and director of the Weissman Preservation Center at the Harvard Library from 1995 to 2010.
 She founded and led the University of Connecticut Libraries' Preservation Department from 1983 to 1995.

 Early life and education

 Merrill-Oldham was born Janice "Jan" Merrill in Milford, Connecticut, on May 10, 1947.
 Her parents were Alice Cecarelli Merrill and James Hersey Merrill.
 She had one sibling, James Wallace Merrill.
 She was raised in Milford and spent summers with her grandparents in East Sumner, Maine.
 She graduated from Jonathan Law High School in 1965 and earned her Bachelor of Arts in English from the University of Connecticut in 1969.

 She began her career as a student employee in the Homer D. Babbidge Library.
 While employed in the Library's binding department, Merrill-Oldham received a National Endowment for the Humanities fellowship at the Yale University Library, where she received six months of formal training in library and archival conservation in 1979.
 She earned her Master of Library Science (MLS) from the University of Rhode Island in 1984.